Follow us on Facebook

 Jaya Vasandani is Co-Director of the Women and Justice Project, an independent project dedicated to ending mass incarceration of women in the United States.
 Prior to this, Jaya was a senior staff person at the Correctional Association of New York’s Women in Prison Project for 11 years.
 Jaya led the Project’s community organizing and coalition work and helped lead prison monitoring and policy advocacy efforts, including the successful campaign to ban shackling of incarcerated pregnant women in New York State.
 She received her law degree from the Benjamin N. Cardozo School of Law where she was a member of the pilot class of the Kathryn O. Greenburg Immigration Justice Clinic.
 Jaya is the co-author of “Constitution on ICE: A report on Immigration Home Raid Operations” (2009) and “HIV Services for Women in NY State Prisons” (2015).

 Rebecca Holmes, MSW is a criminal mitigation specialist with more than 25 years experience working for women in the non profit sector in New York City, Canada and South Africa.
 As the Coordinator of the Alternatives to Incarceration program at STEPS to End Family Violence she worked with Sister Mary Nerney from 2006 to 2012 advocating for and serving women charged with crimes committed in the context of trauma and domestic violence.
 She is honored to be a ReEntry Rocks board member.
 "ReEntry Rocks addresses a critical gap in services for women with histories of trauma and abuse -- disproportionately represented in prison -- returning to their communities.
-Sharon and ReEntry Rocks are making real through service, empowerment and activism.
+Sharon and ReEntry Rocks are making real through service, empowerment and activism a South African slogan: you strike a woman, you strike a rock, you will dislodge a bolder, you will be crushed."

 Josie White has been working in the field of trauma for over 15 years with experience in children’s welfare, gender based violence and legal systems.
 She received her BSW in 2001 from the University of Texas in Austin and her MSW in 2007 from Columbia University.
 Josie worked with STEPS to End Family Violence from 2006-2012 as Senior Counselor and Rikers Services Coordinator.
 This included the development and formulation of therapeutic services for victims of intimate partner violence at the women’s jail on Rikers Island.
 Currently Josie works as a criminal mitigation specialist for defense attorneys looking to advocate on behalf of their clients in the Bronx.